 • Provides collection storage for current and future needs.

-Building features
+Building Features

 The library enjoys natural light and wonderful outlook with a series of double height spaces and glazed walls that means floors are interlinked vertically ensuring a sense of communication connecting all areas and all levels.
 The central stairway and light-well acts as a triumphal connector between all levels and spaces.
-Great effort was made to eliminate corridors in the traditional sense, creating useful spaces which incorporate a whole series of break out spaces some quiet and calm, some busy and vibrant These design features open the reading rooms up to offer dynamic and beautiful spaces, each with its own character.
+Great effort was made to eliminate corridors in the traditional sense, creating useful spaces which incorporate a whole series of break out spaces some quiet and calm, some busy and vibrant.
+These design features open the reading rooms up to offer dynamic and beautiful spaces, each with its own character.

-The placing of the new entrance in a central location is critical to ensure that the building operates as a single entity and not two distinct ‘old and new’ elements.
+The placing of the new entrance in a central location was critical to ensure that the building operates as a single entity and not two distinct ‘old and new’ elements.
 This not only marks the formal entrance to the building but also acts very successfully, as a visual link to tie the original and new parts together in a seamless manner.
 Allied to the entrance are a series of spaces which allow users the opportunity to interact with the facility in terms of orientation and understanding while providing access to key services and community spaces.

 The Graduate Commons on floor 2 is designed specifically for postgraduate students, faculty and researchers with a mix of single and collaborative study spaces, computer workstations, and social/ interactive space.